nim-lang/Nim/doc/manual.md

 Module names in imports
 -----------------------

-A module alias can be introduced via the `as` keyword:
+A module alias can be introduced via the `as` keyword (The original module name is then not accessible):

   ```nim
   import std/strutils as su, std/sequtils as qu